Peter Scholze: Early life and education

 He studied at the University of Bonn and completed his bachelor's degree in three semesters and his master's degree in two further semesters.
 He obtained his Ph.D. in 2012 under the supervision of Michael Rapoport.

+Scholze was a student of Rapoport, who was a student of Deligne, who was a student of Grothendieck, who was a student of Schwartz; in this chain, Scholze, Deligne, Grothendieck, and Schwartz are all Fields medallists.

 Career

 From July 2011 until 2016, Scholze was a Research Fellow of the Clay Mathematics Institute in New Hampshire.
 In 2012, shortly after completing his PhD, he was made full professor at the University of Bonn, becoming at the age of 24 the youngest full professor in Germany.

-In fall 2014, Scholze was appointed the Chancellor's Professor at University of California, Berkeley, where he taught a course on p-adic geometry.
+In fall 2014, Scholze was appointed as Chancellor's Professor at the University of California, Berkeley, where he taught a course on p-adic geometry.

 In 2018, Scholze was appointed as a director of the Max Planck Institute for Mathematics in Bonn.

 Work

-Scholze's work has concentrated on purely local aspects of arithmetic geometry such as p-adic geometry and its applications.
+Peter Scholze's works focuses on local aspects of p-adic algebraic geometry.
 He presented in a more compact form some of the previous fundamental theories pioneered by Gerd Faltings, Jean-Marc Fontaine and later by Kiran Kedlaya.
 His PhD thesis on perfectoid spaces yields the solution to a special case of the weight-monodromy conjecture.

 Scholze and Bhargav Bhatt have developed a theory of prismatic cohomology, which has been described as progress towards motivic cohomology by unifying singular cohomology, de Rham cohomology, ℓ-adic cohomology, and crystalline cohomology.

-Scholze and Dustin Clausen proposed a program for condensed mathematics—a project to unify various mathematical subfields, including topology, geometry, functional analysis and number theory.
+Scholze and Dustin Clausen proposed a program for condensed mathematics.

 Awards

 In 2012, he was awarded the Prix and Cours Peccot.
 He was awarded the 2013 SASTRA Ramanujan Prize.
 In 2014, he received the Clay Research Award.
 In 2015, he was awarded the Frank Nelson Cole Prize in Algebra, and the Ostrowski Prize.

 He received the Fermat Prize 2015 from the Institut de Mathématiques de Toulouse.
 In 2016, he was awarded the Leibniz Prize 2016 by the German Research Foundation.
 He declined the $100,000 "New Horizons in Mathematics Prize" of the 2016 Breakthrough Prizes.
-His turning down of the prize received little media attention.
+His turning down of the prize received some media attention.

 In 2017 he became a member of the German Academy of Sciences Leopoldina.

 In 2018, at thirty years old, Scholze, who was at the time serving as a mathematics professor at the University of Bonn, became one of the youngest mathematicians ever to be awarded the Fields Medal for "transforming arithmetic algebraic geometry over p-adic fields through his introduction of perfectoid spaces, with application to Galois representations, and for the development of new cohomology theories".

 In 2019, Scholze received the Great Cross of Merit of the Order of Merit of the Federal Republic of Germany.

 In 2022 he became a foreign member of the Royal Society and was awarded the Pius XI Medal from the Pontifical Academy of Sciences.